eigenbahr/hyrax-edl/README.md

 ### Add data

 To test with specific data, place it in the `mydata` subdirectory of the project.
-This will be mounted into the container and be available to Hyrax at the top-level.
+This will be mounted into the container and will be available to Hyrax at the top-level.

 ### Run the Hyrax container